Trusted WordPress tutorials, when you need them most.

 Click empty trash button

 We hope this tutorial helped you learn how to limit or disable automatic empty trash in WordPress.
-You may also want to learn how to get a free SSL certificate or check out our list of must have plugins to grow your site.
+You may also want to learn how to automatically empty your WordPress trash or our expert pick of the best WordPress plugins to grow your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.